Academic Advising Office

 Students are unable to change information listed on their online Status Sheet.
 If students have any questions or concerns regarding the Status Sheet, they are encouraged to contact the Academic Advising office.

-Graduate and seminary programs are sequenced according the recommended order in which you should schedule courses.
-You are encouraged to reference the full-year course schedule and work with the Academic Advising Department to efficiently plan out your schedule.
+Graduate and seminary programs are sequenced according to the recommended order in which you should schedule courses.
 In the event that classes that are specified to be next in sequence are not offered, you should select the next available classes in sequence.
 During the next semester, you should plan on taking the classes that were unavailable the previous semester.

 For undergraduate programs, there is a required order only if the catalog notes a prerequisite course.
 You are encouraged to start with the survey courses (for example Old and New Testament Survey or Introduction) if possible.
 You are also encouraged to reference the full-year course schedule and work with the Academic Advising Department to efficiently plan out your schedule.
 Try to complete your required classes first and then take electives as you desire or when there are no required ones available.